 A direct mail is a type of medium in which businesses send letters, postcards, or other promotional materials to customers and prospects.
 Brochure contents should provide additional sales points, lists technical features and drawings of the product not covered within the sales letter.
 The size is slim and is specifically designed to fit in a standard mailing envelope.

 In short, each brochure has a purpose in the sales process.
-Knowing the different types will help you determine the best fit for your business so you can maximise your selling potential.
+Knowing the different types will help you determine the best fit for your business to maximise your selling potential.
 When in doubt, check with a copywriter.

 Do you have some copy goals that you want to achieve?
 I’d love to help you!
 Send me a message at firstname.lastname@example.org.